Old Man's War: Skip Drive

 The Colonial Union and other governments use devices called skip drones to communicate.
 These skip drones are essentially computers equipped with skip drives.
 A ship or satellite will launch one of these devices away from local gravity wells and skip to its target locale and upload its information to the local people.

 More advanced races, notably the Consu, have a more complex understanding of skip drives and can even detect ships skipping into a system.

 BrainPal

 The BrainPal is a neural implant that allows members of the Colonial Defense Forces (CDF) to send and receive data, including speech, battle plans and much more.
 CDF soldiers use their BrainPals to communicate with each other, translate alien languages, watch classic cartoons, and read old books.

 A BrainPal allows a CDF soldier to operate colonial technology by thought alone.
 A CDF rifle can only be used by someone with a BrainPal.

 To the members of the Ghost Brigades the BrainPal does much more: it provides a synthetic consciousness that allows the newborn soldiers to function until their own identities develop.
 This gives people who meet Special Forces the impression that they know everything.
-When presented with a situation that is unfamiliar to the newborn soldier, the BrainPal loads the relevant and important information directly into the mind at an amazing rate.
+When presented with a situation that is unfamiliar to the newborn soldier, the BrainPal loads the relevant and important information directly into the mind at a high rate.